LeadcodeDev/Discord-bot-ts-template/docs/Commands.md

 In the `run` function you will be able to write the logic of your event Finally, we export the class and instantiate it and we add command in tow files.

+**NOTE :** If you have using command generator, you don't need to add manualy your command in the `App/commands/index.ts`.

 `→ App/commands/index.ts`